 Magenta is also working on the preclinical validation of the second product candidate, a CD45-ATAC, in various transplant and autoimmune diseases models.
 Successful development of these approaches could open doors for innovative applications beyond oncology for diseases of the immune system.

-An exclusive multi-target research agreement was signed in June 2017 with Takeda Pharmaceutical Company Limited for the joint development of antibody drug conjugates (ADCs) that use Amanitin as the payload.
-Under the terms of the exclusive research agreement, Heidelberg Pharma will produce Antibody Targeted Amanitin Conjugates (ATACs) using antibodies from Takeda’s proprietary portfolio for up to three undisclosed targets.
-Takeda has an option for an exclusive license for global development and commercialization rights to each of the product candidates resulting from the research collaboration.
-If it exercises the option, Takeda would be responsible for further preclinical and clinical development, as well as potential commercialization, of any product candidate it licenses.
-Press Release
+An exclusive multi-target research agreement has been in place with Takeda Pharmaceutical Company Limited since June 2017 for the co-development of ADCs that use Amanitin as payload.
+Under the terms of the exclusive research agreement, Heidelberg Pharma produced several ATACs using antibodies from Takeda’s proprietary portfolio.
+In September 2022 Takeda was granted an exclusive license to commercially develop an Antibody Targeted Amanitin Conjugate directed to a previously selected target molecule.
+Takeda is responsible for further preclinical and clinical development, as well as potential commercialization, of the licensed product candidate.

 Heidelberg Pharma has entered into a worldwide license agreement for the development and commercialization of TLX250-CDx with the Australian company Telix Pharmaceuticals Limited in January 2017.